airl-iisc/CPS280/Week - 1/README.md

 ## Section 2: Installing ROS

-Once you are within the Raspberry Pi System your username is 'airl' and password will be `admin`
+Once you are within the Raspberry Pi System your username is `airl` and password will be `admin`

 1.Install git and curl
 ```